malaikannan/malaikannan.github.io/_posts/2026-02-16-Basketball_Analysis.md

 But I should have known better.
 He is almost completely opposite to me (pretty sure he got that from my lovely wife 🙂).

 Aadi, being the independent young man he is, chose basketball.
 He started in 6th grade, playing on a half court in the community park.
 No plan.
 Just him, a ball, and a rim.
+He made it to middle school 6th grade team, thats when we realized he can play, we still werent convinced.
+He is a confident young man who can talk with conviction to sell his idea, he convinced both me and my wife to let him play in a AAU team.

 Here’s the problem: I have never played organized basketball in my life.